Home

 - Did you miss anytime away from work because of your injury?

-- Where you prescribe any medications?
+- Were you prescribed any medications?

 - How do you feel today?